JamesSkemp/words/content/post/thomas-aquinas-summa-theologica-and-the-question-of-the-will.md

 +++
-title = "Thomas Aquinas' Summa Theologica and the Question of the Will" summary = "Paper regarding Thomas Aquinas' Summa Theologica in relation to the question of the will." draft = false comments = true date = "2003-05-13T01:01:00-05:00"
+title = "Thomas Aquinas' Summa Theologica and the Question of the Will" description = "Paper regarding Thomas Aquinas' Summa Theologica in relation to the question of the will." draft = false comments = true date = "2003-05-13T01:01:00-05:00"